One of the most exciting phases of pregnancy is finding out the sex of your baby and...

 At the stages of sperm, egg, sperm/egg interaction, embryo and implantation, there is a perfectly 50/50 split between boys and girls.
 That means that until your baby is already implanted in the wall of the uterus, there is no bias toward boy or girl.

 From sperm to implantation, the odds are perfectly 50/50 boy or girl.

 So what's going on exactly?

 Well, it turns out that a few things are happening after implantation.

 First, more male fetuses are dying during the first week of pregnancy, likely due to chromosomal abnormalities.

 But after that first week, the rates of female fetuses miscarrying is higher than the rate of male fetuses miscarrying.
-This is especially true in the second and third trimesters.
+This is especially true in the second trimester and third trimester.
 And that rate is so much higher that it over-compensates for that increased mortality of male fetuses during the first week.

 Plenty of fish in the sea, for girls!